mrusme/journalist/README.md

 ## Usage

-Please make sure to `export JOURNALIST_DB=~/.config/journalist.db` (or whatever location you would like to have the journalist database at).
+Please make sure to
+`export JOURNALIST_DB="postgres://postgres:postgres@127.0.0.1:5432/journalist"`
+or however your PostgreSQL connection string might look.

+You can change the log level using the `JOURNALIST_LOG_LEVEL` env variable, e.g. `JOURNALIST_LOG_LEVEL=10` for `debug`.
+By default, the level is set to `warn`.